 - a.
 Emissions from the engine shall not exceed those specified in 40 CFR 60.4205 for the appropriate engine type.
 Any engine subject to a Family Emission Limit (FEL) shall comply with any such limits as specified on an EPA Certificate of Conformity.
 If the engine is certified as a non-emergency engine, the engine shall comply with the standards to which it has been certified.
 [40 CFR 60.4205 and 20 DCMR 201] - b.
-Visible emissions shall not be emitted into the outdoor atmosphere from the engine, except that discharges not exceeding forty percent (40%) opacity (unaveraged) shall be permitted for two (2) minutes in any sixty (60) minute period and for an aggregate of twelve (12) minutes in any twenty-four hour (24 hr.) period during start-up, cleaning, adjustment of combustion controls, or malfunction of the equipment [20 DCMR 606.1].
+Visible emissions shall not be emitted into the outdoor atmosphere from the engine, except that discharges shall be permitted for two (2) minutes during any start-up, cleaning, adjustment of combustion or operational controls, or regeneration of emissions control equipment; provided, that such discharges shall not exceed twenty-seven percent (27%) opacity (unaveraged).
+[20 DCMR 606.1 and 606.2(d)] - c.
+An emission into the atmosphere of odorous or other air pollutants from any source in any quantity and of any characteristic, and duration which is, or is likely to be injurious to the public health or welfare, or which interferes with the reasonable enjoyment of life or property is prohibited.
+[20 DCMR 903.1]